Free shipping to the US on orders over $150

 6) Adding the Wakame to the Sunomono

-Add the hydrated wakame seaweed to the cucumber sunomono, and enjoy!
+Add the hydrated wakame seaweed to the cucumber sunomono and mix well.

 Recommended products for this recipe